DR Congo Soldier Killed In Gunfire On Rwandan Border - UrduPoint

 DR Congo Soldier Killed In Gunfire On Rwandan Border

-The incident happened at a frontier post in the city of Goma in the eastern Democratic Republic of Congo, hiking tensions between two countries with a decades-long history of fraught ties.
+The incident happened at a frontier post in the eastern Congolese city of Goma, hiking tensions between two countries with a decades-long history of fraught ties.

 "A Congolese soldier rushed forward, opening fire in the direction of the Rwandan border," a Congolese policeman who was present told AFP.